l3nkz/passwrapper/Readme.md

 # passwrapper

-Have you always wanted to use multiple password stores for different proposes?
+Have you always wanted to use multiple password stores for different purposes?
 For example one password store for your passwords at work and another one for you private passwords?

-While this is basically possible with native [pass][pass] it is quite a hassle to do use it.
+While this is basically possible with native [pass][pass] it is quite a hassle to setup and use.

-This script massively simplifies such a use case by allowing simple switching, creating and removing of such password stores.
+This script massively simplifies such a use case by providing functions to perform simple switching, creating and removing of such password stores.

 ## Installation